-- Create learning environments that affirm racial, linguistic, and cultural identities. - Required instructional units of study to all ELLs should be provided based on their English language proficiency level as measured by the NYSITELL (new entrants) or the 2018-2019 NYSESLAT assessment. - Assess whether students who scored Commanding on the 2018 administration of NYSESLAT need supplemental former ELL services. - Establish protocols that promote coordination among ENL and content teachers for delivery of remote and hybrid learning. - Develop assessment and progress monitoring tools to determine English learning loss during COVID-19. - Establish a regular schedule for progress monitoring. - Utilize the District's process for identifying and monitoring social emotional well-being on all students, including ELLs.
-Students should receive social emotional supports in their home language.
+- Create learning environments that affirm racial, linguistic, and cultural identities. - Required instructional units of study to all ELLs should be provided based on their English language proficiency level as measured by the NYSITELL (new entrants) or the 2018-2019 NYSESLAT assessment. - Assess whether students who scored Commanding on the 2018 administration of NYSESLAT need supplemental former ELL services.

+- Establish protocols that promote coordination among ENL and content teachers for delivery of remote and hybrid learning. - Develop assessment and progress monitoring tools to determine English learning loss during COVID. - Establish a regular schedule for progress monitoring. - Utilize the District's process for identifying and monitoring social emotional wellbeing on all students, including ELLs.
+Students should receive social emotional supports in their home language. - Resume and create programs to address the needs of SIFE students. - Leverage home language during instruction for students identified as Emergent Multilingual Learners in Prekindergarten. - Prioritize 12th-grader students who were not able to complete the Seal of Biliteracy Requirements during the 2019-2020 school year. - Determine need for technology and Internet to support home learning. - Train ELL students to utilize the specific technology tools that will be used during any remote and/ or hybrid situations. - Continue to provide professional development to all teaching staff on topics related to teaching ELL students in remote and hybrid environments.

-VIRTUAL LEARNING: SUPPORTS FOR STUDENTS WITH DISABILITIES
+SUPPORTS FOR STUDENTS WITH DISABILITIES FOR REMOTE OR HYBRID LEARNING

-Distance Learning Plans
+Virtual Learning Plans

-- 1. Each student with a disability will have an individualized Distance Learning Plan written to reflect how the District will implement the student's special education programming and related services in the remote learning model. - 2.
-Case Managers (Special Education Teachers/Providers) will create the individualized Distance Learning Plan in collaboration with parents/guardians. - 3.
-The Distance Learning Plan will contain critical information about the student's current performance and it will: - Outline programming and services during remote learning - Describe any accessibility or assistive technology needs included in the student's IEP that are needed for the student to access virtual learning - Outline special education accommodations, modifications, and supports included in the student's IEP that will be provided for the student during distance learning
+- 1. Each student with a disability will have an individualized Virtual Learning Plan written to reflect how the District will implement the student's special education programming and related services in the remote or hybrid learning model. - 2.
+Case Managers (Special Education Teachers/Providers) will create the individualized Virtual Learning Plan in collaboration with parents/guardians. - 3.
+The Virtual Learning Plan will outline the supports, accommodations, consultation, and services needed for the student to access academic materials and how students will be assisted to make continued progress to their aligned IEP Goals and/or Objectives.